ashleykleynhans/devprox/README.md

 Where 100 is the number of records you would like to generate

+The CSV file will be output to the "storage" folder.

 2. Upload the Generated CSV file into the database

 You can either access the landing page at: http://127.0.0.1 and click through to each test or alternatively directly